• Skip to main content

 • Top each cheesecake with whipped cream and sprinkle with the gingersnap crumb/pecan topping.

-• If you want to serve the mini pumpkin cheesecakes on white liners, it makes a better presentation to move them to a clean liner.
+• If you want to serve the mini pumpkin cheesecakes on white liners, moving them to a clean liner makes a better presentation.

 Twelve set cheesecakes on white muffin pan liners on baking sheet.